pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Effect: As demonstrated by this prompt, use a progressive structure that creates a succinct essence containing everything necessary for progress and nothing that distracts.
+Effect: As demonstrated by this prompt, using a progressive structure that creates a succinct essence containing everything necessary for progress and nothing that distracts.

 ***